About This Manual

 The X‑Plane 8/9/10/11 scenery file formats differ from the old X‑Plane 7 formats in that they are open-ended; they can represent almost any configuration of scenery as long as a tool can create it.
 With X‑Plane 7, to implement new features with the scenery, the format had to change.
 Since X‑Plane 8, the format can represent almost anything.
-This means that the format will not change as we develop new scenery technology.
+This means that the format will not change as we develop new scenery technology, all newer versions of X-plane can read older format files, and many existing sceneries can still be used in newer X-plane versions.
 Also, third party programmers will be able to design new scenery creation tools without being limited by our file formats, and it may even be possible to convert scenery from other flight simulators.

 WorldEditor (or WED) is the scenery creation and editing tool for the X‑Plane flight simulator.
 It is designed to be a graphical tool for editing scenery overlays.
 It is able to: